olofd/react-native-signalr/README.md

 Today the module shims the jQuery-dependency that signalr has.
 There is however an ongoing task upstream to remove this dependency.

-### Does NOT pull in the entire jQuery-library.
-Only shimes the few methods SignalR needs.
-Tested on iOS and Android.
-No known issues.

 # Install:
 ```